Lynette Murray

 Experience

-Lynette has led expert teams in delivering strategic initiatives while addressing operational challenges.
+Lynette has led expert teams in delivering strategic initiatives while managing operational challenges.
 Below is a snapshot of Lynette’s leadership experience.

 INDEPENDENT